WendyCastellanos1/WendyCastellanos1/README.md

 - 👋 Hi, I’m @WendyCastellanos1
 - 👀 I’m interested in full stack java development, or backend development, or just database development!
-Java or C#, any rdbms, but not fancy front-end!
+Java or C#, any rdbms.
 - 🌱 I’m currently learning Docker and containerization.
 - 💞️ I’m looking to collaborate!
 - 📫 How to reach me: wendy.castellanos1@gmail.com